 International Undergraduate Admission

 North Central makes admission decisions on a rolling basis starting on October 1 for the next academic year.

 - If you are currently in the U.S., we recommend you complete your application at least two months before you plan to enroll.

 - If you are currently outside the U.S., we recommend you complete your application at least four months before you plan to enroll.

-Our academic calendar has three terms, which means you can start classes in September, January or March.
+Our academic calendar has three terms, and you can start your program in September or January.
 Most new students begin in September.

 What's in an international undergraduate application?